homelamb/homelamb.github.io/_posts/2024-11-17-using-cloudflare-tunnel-with-traefik.md

 We also need to make some changes to the configuration of our existing containers.

-For `reverse-proxy` we need to define a new entrypoint for HTTPS(port `443`) connections.
-We can also remove the port forwarding for the HTTP port because we would only be accessing our server through the Cloudflare tunnel and containers within each network can reach each other's ports.
+For `reverse-proxy` we need to define a new entrypoint for HTTPS(port `443`) connections and specify `tls` for the entrypoint.
+We can also remove the port forwarding for the HTTP port because we would only be accessing our server through the Cloudflare tunnel and containers within the same network can reach each other's ports.
 We also need to map the `traefik/rules` directory which has our middlewares defined.

 ```yaml
   reverse-proxy: